Financial Aid Refund/Withdrawal Calculations

 *Approved medical withdrawal room and board refunds will follow the above refund schedule; however, tuition will be pro-rated.

-Your school can also provide you with the requirements and procedures for officially withdrawing from school.
+The student’s school can also provide them with the requirements and procedures for officially withdrawing from school.
 See the information in the SVC Catalog on the Web.

 Academic Eligibility for Federal Title IV (Federal Student Aid) Programs